Not My Job: Football Wide Receiver Jerry Rice Gets Quizzed On Hannah Montana

 RICE: Thank you.

-SAGAL: I got one last question, which is that, often, the wide receivers line up outside toward the sidelines, and you're often right across from the safety or cornerback who's going to be trying to cover you.
-Is - what passes between you two guys, as you're looking at him?
-He's looking at you, and you - he knows that he's going to try to stop you, and you know he's not going to?
+SAGAL: I've got one last question, which is that often, the wide receivers line up outside toward the sidelines, and you're often right across from the safety or cornerback who's going to be trying to cover you.
+Is - what passes between you two guys, as you're looking at him, he's looking at you, and you - he knows that he's going to try to stop you, and you know he's not going to?
 I mean, did you ever - do you ever, like, trash talk or just...

 RICE: No, I just look at the defensive back and I say, you done.